Last Updated on March 27, 2021 by Shaun Snapp

 The Lacking Mathematical Support

 Salespeople and brand managers are often not provided with the training to efficiently convert their market intelligence into useful adjustments to the forecast.
 Merely being a salesperson is not proper training in producing a quality forecast.
-I am quite amazed that salespeople are not provided with a quantitative analyst to help them in the translation of their market intelligence to numbers.
+I am amazed that salespeople are not provided with a quantitative analyst to translate their market intelligence to numbers.

 Forecast Bias Definition

 Let us make sure that we are on the same page on the term forecast bias.
 Forecast bias is when a forecast is consistently inaccurate in one direction, either higher or lower than the actual forecast.
 A forecast can have zero bias but also may still be highly inaccurate.
-Yet, the number of times and the degree to which it is higher than the actual outcome is more or less balanced with the times when the forecast is lower than the actual result.
-Therefore bias is the degree of the direction of forecast error and not an overall measurement of forecast error.
+Yet, the number of times and the degree to which it is higher than the actual outcome is more or less balanced when the forecast is lower than the actual result.
+Therefore, bias is the degree of forecast error direction and not an overall measurement of forecast error.

-Forecast bias is one of the essential topics of forecasting, but also one of the least discussed, and this is nowhere more true than from the perspective of purposeful bias.
+Forecast bias is one of the essential topics of forecasting and one of the least discussed, and this is nowhere more true than from the perspective of purposeful bias.

 The Layers of Sales Forecasting at Companies